 If your phone has already been factory reset, then the factory reset protection will be activated.
 Because a hard reset will certainly delete all of the data you kept on the Android phone and allow you to start clean.
 However, when you try to turn on the phone, the system will ask you to enter Google account details for verification.
 And, you will get to the screen that says “this device was reset to continue, sign in with a Google account that was previously synced”.

 To get around this obstacle, you can first try to directly remove the previously synced after reset with DroidKit – a complete Android solution.
-It allows you to bypass FRP and remove Google accounts on all Samsung phones & tablets.
+It allows you to bypass FRP and remove Google accounts on all phones & tablets of Samsung, Xiaomi, Redmi, POCO, and OPPO.
 It can get the previous Google Account removed completely, so you can unlock your device and log in to another Google account to enjoy all Google services.

 DroidKit now supports the latest AndroidOS 13.
 And, you can get the tool to bypass Google account from your Windows PC or Mac.